atsui888/Intelligent-Reasoning-Systems/README.md

 In this module, we will be using rules-based systems and fuzzy inference systems.
 We are still considering if we should also use neuro-fuzzy systems.

+I have completed the prototype code of a forward inferencing Crisp Rule Engine and will upload it here soon.